WV Supreme Court Upholds Right-to-Work Law: Is That Good for Workers?

 - How right-to-work laws have evolved in the United States

-- The way in which the West Virginia Supreme Court opinion fits into that evolution, and
+- How the West Virginia Supreme Court opinion fits into that evolution, and

 - How the Workplace Freedom Act will impact you as construction workers, coal miners, and teachers here in the Mountain State